Our history

 A new shelter

 The shelters served as temporary homes and community infrastructure in Africa, Europe, the Middle East and Latin America.
-Partners used the modular design to make classrooms, clinics and community centersimplemented worldwide.
+Partners used the modular design to implement classroomsclinics and community centres worldwide.
 Better Shelter released an upgraded version of the shelter after months of testing, adjustments and breakthroughs by developers, institutes and suppliers.

 2016